mbauer575/osuc-emd-data/README.md

 3. Edit SQL Query Table name in setup_database(), send_to_space(), and get_from_space() *Need to fix*
 4. On first start of Raw_Data.py make sure to use the True flag on startup command to setup database
 5. After database is initally setup you can use no flag on startup command
+6. On second startup you may have issues with duplicate data

 To run:
 - First run: python3 Raw_Data.py True